 According to the lawsuit, “The pattern of racketeering between these two dioceses created a pervasive culture where the sexual abuse of minors was not only accepted but embraced by many active clergy in Tucson.”

 Survivors have filed similar lawsuits in Arizona courts.
 In October 2020, two lawsuits were filed against the Texas Diocese of Corpus Christi.
-The lawsuits allege a sexually abusive priest from the Corpus Christi Diocese was transferred to Arizona to avoid scandal.
+The lawsuits allege a sexually abusive priest from the Texas diocese was transferred to Arizona to avoid scandal.

 Sexual Abuse Allegations Against Tucson Diocese Priests